Huegoxaga/notes/linux/README.md

 - By default, configuration file is stored in `/etc/httpd/conf/httpd.conf`.
 - Any changes made to the main configuration files are only recognized by Apache when it is started or restarted.
+- The Apache server itself acts as user `apache` and in group `apache`.
 - Directives are the title of the setting.
 - Apache configuration files contain one directive per line
 - A specific setting(arguments) is written after the corresponding directive.